shine1210/EmoRecog-Net/README.md

 # EmoRecog-Net
+A Multimodal Dual-Task Framework for Emotion Recognition from fMRI and Physiological Signals

+## 🔍 Overview

-EmoRecog-Net is a multimodal deep learning framework for video-induced emotion categorization and intensity recognition from fMRI and physiological signals (PPG and respiration).
+EmoRecog-Net is a multimodal deep learning framework designed for **video-induced emotion categorization and intensity recognition** from synchronized neuroimaging and physiological signals.

-The model integrates:
+The model jointly learns:

+- Spatial representations from fMRI
+- Temporal dependencies via recurrent modeling
+- Nonlinear cross-modal fusion of neural and autonomic signals

+This repository provides the implementation used in our study:

+> EmoRecog-Net: A Multimodal Framework for Emotion Recognition from fMRI and Physiological Signals
+> (Under review)

+---

+## 🧠 Model Architecture

+EmoRecog-Net integrates:

-CNN-based spatial feature extraction
+- **Two-stream CNN backbone** for fMRI spatial feature extraction

-GRU-based temporal modeling

-MLP-driven nonlinear multimodal fusion

-Evaluated on the ICBHI 2024 multimodal benchmark, EmoRecog-Net achieved the lowest official Finalscore (0.2815) among competing approaches, outperforming CNN-LSTM, graph-based, and autoencoder baselines.
+- **GRU-based temporal encoder** (128 hidden units)
+- **MLP-based nonlinear multimodal fusion** for heart rate and respiration rate
+- **Dual-task output heads**:
+  - Emotion categorization (positive / neutral / negative)
+  - Emotion recognition (self-reported intensity regression)

+The design emphasizes:
+- Data efficiency under small-sample conditions
+- Robustness to missing physiological channels
+- Structured cross-modal alignment

+---

+## 📊 Dataset

+Experiments were conducted on the **ICBHI 2024 Multimodal Emotion Benchmark**, which includes:

+- fMRI regional time-series
+- Photoplethysmography (PPG)
+- Respiration signals
+- Video-evoked emotional stimuli